For Indie Semiconductor Inc [INDI], Analyst sees a drop to $10. What next?

 Craig Hallum have made an estimate for Indie Semiconductor Inc shares, keeping their opinion on the stock as Buy, with their previous recommendation back on February 23, 2024.
 While these analysts kept the previous recommendation, CJS Securities raised their target price to Market Outperform.
 The new note on the price target was released on December 01, 2023, representing the official price target for Indie Semiconductor Inc stock.
 Previously, the target price had yet another raise from $10 to $13, while B. Riley Securities kept a Buy rating on INDI stock.
 On June 15, 2022, analysts decreased their price target for INDI shares from 9 to 8.

-Indie Semiconductor Inc [INDI] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 2.34.
-With this latest performance, INDI shares dropped by -6.54% in over the last four-week period, additionally plugging by 15.67% over the last 6 months – not to mention a drop of -29.20% in the past year of trading.
+Indie Semiconductor Inc [INDI] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -15.68.
+With this latest performance, INDI shares dropped by -11.92% in over the last four-week period, additionally sinking by -4.97% over the last 6 months – not to mention a drop of -41.87% in the past year of trading.

 Indie Semiconductor Inc’s liquidity data is similarly interesting compelling, with a Quick Ratio of 1.72 and a Current Ratio set at 1.96.